COVID-19 Reporting & Updates

-- Administer DESSA Screener twice throughout the 2021-22 school year - fall and winter.
+- Administer DESSA Screener during the 2021-22 school year.
 Analyze data to determine needs.

 - PBIS initiatives in elementary and middle school inclusive of restorative practices and trauma-informed practices.

-- Explore the utilization of the digital Second Step Curriculum.
+- Utilization of the digital Second Step Curriculum.

 - Elementary classrooms will have morning meetings to create a sense of community and belonging.
 This helps establish routine into the student day, provide a positive experience first thing in the morning, and build empathy and school culture.

 - Provide an advisory period at a given time each day for middle school classrooms to give students a structured routine from which they can receive resources and support specifically geared toward social/emotional learning.

 - For the foreseeable future, we strongly encourage families to exercise caution about sending students with COVID-like symptoms to school.
 Based on the age of individuals and the density of our population, we are requesting families not send their students onsite if symptomatic whether vaccinated or unvaccinated.
 Students with symptoms of COVID-19 will be sent home.

 - In the spring of 2021, vaccines were approved for use with individuals as young as 12 years old.
 As of October 29, 2021 vaccines were approved for children aged 5 to 11 years.
 The decision to become vaccinated is a personal decision and one in which the District respects.

 - A reminder that symptomatic students regardless of vaccination status, are required to isolate for 5 days (if symptoms are improving, students can return after 5 days, but will be required to wear a well-fitted mask for days 6-10).
 Students with a negative test can return to school.